Anthropology of the United States Taught Spring 2017 Emory University

 This mid-level seminar takes an anthropological approach to understanding the contemporary United States.
 Studying one’s own culture presents a unique set of challenges; this course uses the lens of foodways to guide students’ inquiries.
 Students use a range of activities to understand how Americans’ experiences with food intersect their varied identities—classed, raced, ethnic, gendered, to name but a few.
 The second half of the course explores the systems of food production underpinning these cultural experiences and considers what it means to “eat American.”

-This collaboratively taught interdisciplinary seminar introduces first-year students to the range of research designs that can be used to create new knowledge.
-Emphasizing analytical tools to help students push beyond binary thinking, this course was divided into modules highlighting the methodologies of biomolecular chemistry, clinical psychology, women’s studies, and anthropology.
-My course module asked students to engage with the ethnographic process through a field trip, practicing observations, and self-reflection assignments.
+This collaboratively taught interdisciplinary seminar introduces first-year students to the range of methodological approaches that researchers use to create new knowledge.
+Emphasizing analytical tools to help students push beyond binary thinking, this course is divided into modules highlighting the methodologies of biomolecular chemistry, clinical psychology, women’s studies, and anthropology.
+My course modules help students engage with the ethnographic process through field trips, practicing observations and interviews, and self-reflection assignments.